 "My Little Pony: A New Generation" is a 2021 computer-animated musical film based on the "My Little Pony" toy line and a sequel to the television series, "Friendship is Magic.”
 Aside from a weak story, the movie remains a spiritual successor with a decent cast, adequate songs, and solid animation.

 "Straight Outta Nowhere: Scooby-Doo!
-Meets Courage the Cowardly Dog" is a 2021 direct-to-video crossover film between Scooby-Doo and Courage the Cowardly Dog.
-Outside the predictability and hit-and-miss humor, this crossover is an enjoyable and faithful experience to both respective franchises.
+Meets Courage the Cowardly Dog" is a 2021 direct-to-video crossover film that's enjoyable and faithful to both franchises.

 The retrospective continues with one of the network's most successful franchise, "The Powerpuff Girls," created by Craig McCracken.
 Though the series went through franchise fatigue, the original remains engaging, creative, and action-packed with a wide cast of characters both good and evil.

-"PAW Patrol: The Movie" is an animated movie based on the television series by Keith Chapman.
-Though basic and aimed at younger audiences, this film can be enjoyed by both young and old viewers alike, thanks to a thrilling story, impressive animation, and a few surprises along the way.
+"PAW Patrol: The Movie," based on the television series by Keith Chapman, delivers a thrilling story, impressive animation, and a few surprises along the way.

 "The Loud House Movie" is an animated musical comedy based on "The Loud House," created by Chris Savino.
 Despite the predictable plot and television-quality animation, there's a noble amount of effort both visually and musically for families and fans to enjoy.